Broccoli head with stems displayed around it

 Concentrates, Not Isolates: Our Prota, Fiba, and Ola ingredients are best described as vegetable-derived concentrates, not isolates:

-Our products contain multiple naturally co-occurring components present in the source vegetable.
+• Our products contain multiple naturally co-occurring components present in the source vegetable.

-No single protein, fibre, or compound is intentionally purified to isolation.
+• No single protein, fibre, or compound is intentionally purified to isolation.

-The ingredients retain structural and compositional characteristics consistent with established conventional food processing practices
+• The ingredients retain structural and compositional characteristics consistent with established conventional food processing practices

 Specifically, we avoid purified proteins, refined fibres, and chemically or enzymatically reconstructed ingredients.
 We do not position or claim our products as functional actives.

-Based on current guidance, ingredient history, and processing methodology, we consider Prota, Fiba, and Ola unlikely to fall within the scope of novel food regulation under UK legislation.
+Based on current guidance, ingredient history, and processing methodology, we consider Prota, Fiba, Bynda, Matra and Ola (and after that Ota and Isa) unlikely to fall within the scope of novel food regulation under UK legislation.
 This position is subject to confirmation where required.
 Our approach to giving assurance to our customers and investors is to have independent lab testing (we use Intertek) and obtain independent third-party opinions (we use RSSL) to challenge, assess and substantiate our position.
-Where appropriate, we will seek confirmation from the UK Food Standards Agency via an Article 4 consultation.
+An example of the independent testing and opinion we obtain can be downloaded here.

 Other Products in Development: Necta is intended to be used or sold as a feedstock for downstream processing rather than as a food ingredient in its own right, and is therefore not currently positioned as a food under UK novel food legislation.